-The National Shrine Museum of St. Therese is situated on a 40 acre Carmelite campus in Darien, Illinois.
+The National Shrine Museum of St. Therese is situated on the Carmelite Campus in Darien, Illinois, a 40-acre property that is home to the Carmelite Spiritual Center and the Carmelite Gift Shop as well as the Shrine Museum.
 The Shrine includes both a museum devoted to the saint and a chapel where visitors can reflect and worship.

-The front of the chapel is dominated by the awesome wood carving of the life of St. Therese.
+The front of the chapel is dominated by a massive wood carving of the life of St. Therese.
 It tells her whole life story in a visual and beautiful way.
-On pilgrimages, most Carmelites use this awesome wood carving as the basis of their presentation on the life and spirituality of the Little Flower.
 It is the largest wood carving of a religious nature in the United States.

-Many people come for a private tour of the shrine.
-Often one sees individuals just sitting or kneeling, prayerfully reflecting.
-Pilgrimage groups of 20+ can arrange a special guided day or overnight of prayer and communion with St. Therese, by calling 630-969-4141.
+Pilgrimage groups of 20 or more can arrange a special guided day or overnight of prayer and communion with St. Therese, by calling 800-647-1430.

 The Wings of Fire: new Life and Devotion